 The second major renovation occurred at the Jr.-Sr. high school in 2000-01 with the addition of a band room, auxiliary gymnasium, a wrestling room, a weight room, restrooms, new administrative offices, and the upgrading of all science class rooms.
 It was also during this construction project that the administration building was erected and the parking lot was widened.

 Our Corporation Today

-The current Board of Trustees, whose primary function is to set policy and make decisions that are necessary to guarantee a quality program of instruction for the youth of our corporation, particularly in the areas of finance and personnel, is comprised of the following members: Michael Englert, President: Dennis Herd, Vice-President: Lisa Kesling, Secretary: and Members: Brad Swartzell and Sam Cosgray.
+The current Board of Trustees, whose primary function is to set policy and make decisions that are necessary to guarantee a quality program of instruction for the youth of our corporation, particularly in the areas of finance and personnel, is comprised of the following members: Michael Englert, President: Dennis Herd, Vice-President: Lisa Kesling, Secretary: and Members: Brad Swartzell and Steve Felker.
 Our Board believes that the schools should recognize the potential of each student by offering both instruction and experience in a safe and caring environment.
 With that in mind, the Board and the Corporation is committed to continually updating our facilities, making advancements in technology, and maintaining a safe environment for all students and staff.